siebmanb/polonium/README.md

 Then you will find your native project (XCode or Java) inside the platforms folder.

+## Apple

+This app has been refused by Apple because it uses geolocation to keep the app alive, even though the app does not need geolocation.
+Official quote: "Multitasking apps may only use background services for their intended purposes".

 ## Feedback

 If you have any feedback, feel free to contact me at siebmanb@gmail.com.
 If you have improvments for the app, just do a pull request.